Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs

 Although $s_p$ reflects the entire spectrum when $p$ is sufficiently large, maintaining a large $p$ is unnecessary and computationally expensive.
 Instead, we only maintain a truncated spectrum $s_{K+b} \in \mathbb{R}^{K+b}$, which consists of $K$ effective modes and $b$ buffer modes.
 The buffer modes contain all mode candidacies that potentially would be included as effective modes in the later stage of training.

 In practice, at iteration $t$ with $K_t$ effective modes, we construct a transformation $R_t \in \mathbb{C}^{(K_t+b) \times\textrm{C} \times\textrm{C}}$ for 1D problems.
 After updating $R_t$ at iteration $t+1$, we will find $K_{t+1}$ that satisfies $g(K_{t+1},s_t) > \alpha$.
 In this way, we can gradually include more high-frequency modes when their evolution becomes more significant, as illustrated in Figure \ref{fig:ifno_framework}.
-We also describe how IFNO is trained for solving 1D problems in Algorithm \ref{alg:ifno}.

-IFNO is extremely efficient as the training only requires a part of frequency modes.
+We denote this variant as iFNO (Freq).
+We also describe how iFNO (Freq) is trained for solving 1D problems in Algorithm \ref{alg:combined}. iFNO is extremely efficient as the training only requires a part of frequency modes.
 In practice, it also converges to a model requiring fewer modes than the baseline FNO without losing any performance, making the model efficient for inference.
 Notably, the cost of computing the frequency strength and explanation ratio is negligible compared to the total training cost.
 It can be further reduced by performing the determination every $T$ iterations, which does not affect the performance.